-- Various applications in the manufacture of automobiles
+- Various medical applications

-To learn more about current trends in POM prices, be sure to check out our Asia Cost Driver reports.
+To learn more about current trends in Polypropylene prices, be sure to check out our Asia Cost Driver reports.
 Also, sign up for our newsletter to ensure you never miss another Cost Driver report or Source International update again.